lqkhoo/Eliza/README.md

 I recently dug this old fork out of the bowels of my old mothballed workstation, so I'm archiving this in case anyone finds it useful.
 I put on a more usable GUI and fixed a couple of serialization errors and bugs.
 That's all I remember.

+I have moved on from Rune Factory 5 for a long time so I no longer intend to work on this.

 # Structure
 1. `Eliza` contains core serialization, crypto, model, and data files.
 2. `Eliza.Avalonia` is the UI component.